446f6e6e79/Parallel-EM-Clustering/README.md

 ```bash
 ./bin/EM_sequential -i data/raw/em_dataset.csv -m data/raw/em_metadata.txt -d data/algorithm_results/debug.csv -t 0.001
 ```
 The debug file will contain, for each iteration, the current parameters of the GMM and the clustering assignments for each data point.
-Those can be used to visualize the clustering process of the algorithm over time.
-This script supports both 2D and 3D visualizations.
+The script visualizes the clustering process over time, based on the 2D or 3D debug dataset provided as input.

 <p align="center">
   <img src="docs/media/em_progress.gif" alt="EM clustering progression" width="500" />